Requirements for the M.S. and Ph.D. Degrees in Geoscience

 B.2 THESIS APPROVAL

-M.S. students must ask the Graduate Student Coordinator to procure the warrant from the Graduate School 3 weeks before defense.
-The student is required to obtain signatures of all committee members on the warrant and return it to the Graduate Student Coordinator.
+M.S. students must ask the Graduate Department Manager to procure the warrant from the Graduate School 3 weeks before defense.
+To document approval of the Thesis, the student is required to obtain signatures of all committee members on the warrant and return it to the Graduate Department Manager.

 B.3 DEPARTMENTAL DEPOSIT OF THESIS AND THESIS MATERIAL